K-87 (Kansas highway)

 K-87 is a 8.625 mi north-south state highway in the U.S. state of Kansas.
 The highway runs from the end of state maintenance, where it continues as 26th Road, in the community of Vliets north to U.S. Route 36 (US 36) west of the community of Baileyville.
-The highway travels through farmlamd and is a two-lane highway its entire length.
+The highway travels through farmland and is a two-lane highway its entire length.

 K-87 was first established in October 1932, as a short spur connecting Vliets to K-9.
 On July 9, 1947, the highway was approved to be extended north to US-36.
 The entire length of the highway was paved by 1958.
 Since it was extended north, its alignment has not changed.

 Route description

 K-87's southern terminus is at the unincorporated community of Vliets as a continuation of 26th Road.
 The highway travels north through flat rural farmland and soon crosses the Black Vermillion River.
 The roadway soon reaches a junction with K-9, also known as Sunflower Road.
 K-87 continues north through rural farmland for roughly 5 mi to an intersection with Navajo Road by the Salem Church.
 The highway advances north through more farmland to its northern terminus at US-36, also known as the Pony Express Highway, west of Baileyville.
 Past US-36, the road continues north as 26th Road.

 The Kansas Department of Transportation (KDOT) tracks the traffic levels on its highways, and in 2017, they determined that on average the traffic varied from 205 vehicles per day slightly north of K-9 to 240 vehicles per day between the southern terminus and K-9.
 K-87 connects to the National Highway System at its northern terminus at US-36.
 (Note: The National Highway System is a system of highways important to the nation's defense, economy, and mobility.)